aces/Loris/modules/instrument_list/README.md

 The `send_to_dcc` permission is required in order to send the timepoint to DCC (finalize the visit).

+The separate (and usually more restricted) `unsend_to_dcc` permission is required to reverse the `send_to_dcc` in case it was sent in error (but should rarely be necessary, as 'Sent to DCC' implies that the data is complete and ready to be used for publication, after which it should be immutable.)

 ## Configurations

 The instrument list module gets the list of instruments from the